AgateHQ/axate-developer-docs/docs/troubleshooting.md

 That cookie is named `agate_cookie`, and comes from `https://account.agate.io` , it is an HttpOnly cookie and always Secure to prevent any other site using it for any potentially malicous purposes.

-## Adding Fade-in to a non-Axate standfirst
+## Adding Fade-in to a non-Axate lead in

 > TBC